evmar/retrowin32/HACKING.md

 Web builds require `x86-emu` and no `sdl`.

-Native builds can either use `x86-emu` (for non-x86) or `x86-64` (which requires native x86/Rosetta on Mac).
+Native builds can use any emulation strategy, but `x86-64` requires an x86 process (or Rosetta on Mac) to run.
 Native builds without `sdl` are headless and crash if they run any exe with graphics calls.

 ## Code layout